ask/carrot/README.rst

 This consumer declares a queue named ``"feed"``, receiving messages with the routing key ``"importer"`` from the ``"feed"`` exchange.

+The example then uses the consumers ``wait()`` method to go into consume mode, where it continously polls the queue for new messages, and when a message is received it passes the message to all registered callbacks.

     >>> from carrot.messaging import Consumer
     >>> consumer = Consumer(connection=amqpconn, queue="feed",